 Akira fails.
 He dies in the aftermath of the final battle, and Ryo sadly recants his tale to Akira’s body without realizing he is dead.
 Once he realizes that the man who was his best friend, the man he fell in love with, is dead, he mourns his loss as an army of angels comes to exterminate the last of the demons from the earth.

 See what I mean?
 In the end…it was all for naught.
-Humanity went to hell before going extinct, the devilmen lost, Akira died, Satan and his army took over and it wasn’t even a victory for them because in the end Ryo/Satan feels like he made a big mistake and lost the only person he really cared about in the process, and the demons still end up losing in the very end.
+Humanity went to hell before going extinct, the devilmen lost, Akira died, Satan and his army took over, and it wasn’t even a victory for them because in the end Ryo/Satan feels like he made a big mistake and lost the only person he really cared about in the process, and even the demons still end up losing in the very end.

 I will say that Ryo’s reveal as Satan was really not what I expected at all.
 I always assumed he was taken over by Satan during the Black Sabbath, but he was actually Satan for his entire life.
 He assumed the identity of Ryo Asuka, who was the technical first victim of the demon apocalypse, and had his memories erased by one of his henchmen in order to truly immerse himself in humanity and understand them in order to fully defeat them.
 His falling in love with Akira is also what prevented him from getting killed by the demons on one occasion.

-If there are a few things I feel this finale did wrong, though some of this is because I read the first volume of Amon before this.
+There are a few things I feel this finale did wrong, though some of this is because I read the first volume of Amon before this.

 Miko amounted to nothing.
 She doesn’t appear in this volume at all.
 Some weird-haired devilman speaks with Akira a few times, but really no other named devilmen appear which is really weird considering the devilman army is a huge part of this story.
 In addition, it really seemed like they were starting something with Miko in the previous volume but just forgot about her, which is a damn shame because she seemed like she’d be an awesome character.